verge-io/docs/docs/kb/posts/importing-p2v-or-v2v.md

 1. **Additional Network Requirements for vSAN-direct Sync method:**
 	- 	Source side static IP
-	- 	Destination VergeIO system static IP
+	- 	Destination VeregOS system static IP
-	- 	NAT and SNAT rules on the UI(external) and core networks of the VergeIO system
+	- 	NAT and SNAT rules on the UI(external) and core networks of the VeregOS system
 <br>

-### Obtaining the VergeIO-clone.iso File
+### Obtaining the VeregOS-clone.iso File

 1. From the **Main Dashboard**, click **Backup/DR** on the left menu.
 2. Click the **Add Clone ISO** button in the Clone ISO Utility section.